NIEM/NIEM.github.io/normative-rules-guidelines/core-supplement/index.md

 ## What Core Supplements are available?

-As of the date of this page, Two core supplements (CS) exist that apply to NIEM Core 3.0.
+As of the date of this page, three core supplements (CS) exist that apply to NIEM Core 3.0.

 1. CS 3.0.1 - This CS corrects the U.S. Postal Service (USPS) U.S. State code list.
 It provides a whole new list that includes Alabama (AL) (that was previously missing).